ThorWhitemountain/combat-bees-benchmarks/README.md

 (IN EDITOR)
 Old DOTS: 4330
 REMOVE LEG COMP - DOTS: 4650 + ~7%

-ASM: ??
+ASM: Am dumb and don't know how to run it :)

 Removing the LinkedEntityGroup component works since bees have no hierachy, and saves us 144 bytes per entity (bee) which is 14.4 MB saved for 100k bees.
-It brings the Chunk entity count up from 46 to 80 ( 73 % increase)
+It brings the Chunk entity count up from 46 to 80 ( 73 % increase), which gives us better memory ulitisation and slightly better performance.
+Note, this was 3 lines of code, so, very much worth it.

 ![image](https://github.com/ThorWhitemountain/combat-bees-benchmarks/assets/72937268/fe7081d8-948c-40fc-9ee7-3e4b8ca4973f)